K.S. Rhoads: Career

 Dead Language was released in 2007 and received excellent critical reviews.
 American Songwriter called it "an exhibition in style, grace and limitless possibilities..."
 Listen!
 Nashville says: "Rhoads has the perfectionism and musicianship of Roger Waters, as well as a similar political chip on his shoulder, making him a force to be reckoned with."
-He toured as the opening act for Marc Broussard, Ari Hest, Butterfly Boucher, and Erin McCarley.
-In January 2010, he performed at the prestigious ASCAP music cafe at Sundance Film Festival, as well as SXSW in Austin, Texas.
-His second album The Wilderness was released on March 5, 2013.
-His songs have been featured on the shows CSI: Miami, and World of Jenks on MTV.

-K.S.
-Rhoads often plays piano and acts as music director for Universal recording artist Erin McCarley.
-With McCarley he has performed on The Tonight Show with Jay Leno, the Late Show with David Letterman, and The Late Late Show with Craig Ferguson.
-Together they have performed with and/or opened for many artists including: Chris Isaak, David Gray, Ray Lamontagne, Guster, Brett Dennen, Jeff Beck, Paolo Nutini, and James Morrison.
+Rhoads' songs have been featured in hundreds of television shows (including Grey's Anatomy, This Is Us, Nashville, The Good Doctor, Station 19, CW's Batwoman & Blacklist) as well as ads for Apple, Coke, Zillow, Levi's and more.

+His second and third albums are titled "The Wilderness" and "Experts" respectively.

 Rhoads has toured and recorded with fellow Nashville musicians for a project called Ten Out of Tenn.
 He, along with the other artists in Ten Out Of Tenn, is the subject of a documentary entitled Any Day Now directed by Jeff Wyatt Wilson.
 The film was runner-up in the Nashville Film Festival.
 It is the story of 10 musical artists on tour together for one summer in 2008.

-On January 22, 2014, Rhoads recorded a song in Nashville with Kris Allen they wrote for Allen's upcoming album with Charlie Peacock producing.